QuadSpinner/Highlighter/README.md

 **Features**
 - Highlight any arbitrary term
 - 4 different highlight shapes
+- Solution-scoped rules (Source control friendly)
 - Case sensitive and partial matches
 - Toggle highlights easily
 - Performant even on older machines and VMs
-- Solution-level rules (Source control friendly)

 > Requires Visual Studio 2022 Community Edition or higher.
 It should work in all text editor surfaces.